MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Pontoon/README.md

 initialise twist answer

 Loop 2 times

     Pick a random card value from 1 to 13

+    If card value is > 10
+        Set card value to 10

+    Else if card value is 1 and total score <= 10
+        Set card value to 11

+    End if

     Display card value

     Add card value to total score

 End loop

-Get stick or twist from user
+Get valid stick or twist from user

 Start conditional loop for twist and total < 21

-    Pick a random card value from 2 to 11
+    Pick a random card value from 1 to 13

+    If card value is > 10
+        Set card value to 10

-    If card value is 11 and total score > 10
+    Else if card value is 1 and total score <= 10
-        Set card value to 1
+        Set card value to 11

     End if

     Display card value